Azure/video-analyzer-vscode-extension/README.md

 # LVA Edge Graph Extension for VS Code

-Live Video Analytics on IoT Edge (LVA Edge) support for Visual Studio Code is provided through this extension that makes it easy to edit and manage LVA Edge graph deployments.
+Live Video Analytics on IoT Edge (LVA Edge) support for Visual Studio Code is provided through this extension that makes it easy to edit and manage LVA Edge media graphs.

 ## Suggested Pre-reading